alberto963/OffersRestService/README.md

     OfferRestService
 </h1>

+<p>It is a simple RESTful software service that allow a merchant to create a new simple offer.
+Offers, once created, may be queried.
+After the period of time defined on the offer it should expire and further requests to query the offer should reflect that somehow.
+Before an offer has expired users may cancel it.</p>

-A RESTful facade backend API with one service:
+<p>Implementation of a RESTful facade backend API with one service:</p>
 - Offer service (*offer entity: id, title, description, price, created at, duration, expired*)

 ## Toolset